So here is part two of my hero list….

 Bishop Irenaeus – he was born in the Orient, then ministered in Europe, and a man with a powerful love and concern for his church.
 He saw a faddish spiritual movement developing, recognized its toxicity for his flock, and took it upon himself to argue and refute that heresy of Gnosticism.
 In doing so, and not really intending to, he became the first systematic theologian of the church.
 His name means “peaceable” and he lived up to that moniker.

 C.S.
 Lewis – I have a real respect for bright people who can communicate clearly.
 C.S.
 Lewis was once described by a close associate as “the clearest thinking man in Britain” because of the lucidity of his writing style.
 He came to Jesus later in life and turned his smarts towards explaining why following Jesus was the most obviously rational thing to do.

 George Washington – people of my generation went through the 60’s when it was the cool thing to trash the Founding Fathers, Thomas Jefferson excepted.
 But in college, I read a biography of Washington and found him to be a true hero.
 Not always the brightest man in the room (compared with others of the Founding Fathers), he was a man of character, courage, and talent.
 He made many mistakes but never repeated any of them and learned from them all.
 He was sacrificially dedicated to his new country.

 Winston Churchill – very similar to George Washington for me: a late-bloomer, tenacious, dedicated to his nation, and a charmer.
 We think of Churchill today for his wit, which was considerable, but few knew that Churchill wasn’t much of a student, had a pretty obscure start as a politician, but kept plugging away until he was the man of the hour during the Second World War.

 So there are some common themes here.
-Dedication and purpose to life, character and integrity, talent and capacity, mostly intellectuals or bright people.
+Dedication and purpose of life, character and integrity, talent and capacity, mostly intellectuals or bright people.
 These are my heroes.